-I would like to use swimming to workout my chest and stomach.
-I am 32, male, 180 cm ang I weigh 84 Kg.
+I want to use swimming to work out my chest and stomach.
+I am 32, male, 180 cm, and I weigh 84 Kg.
 I was taught swimming when I was 3 years old.
-Now, I go to the pool 3 times a week, I do 40 lengths (around 25 mins) and I swim (9 freestyle + 1 breaststroke) X 4.
-The question is there a better way to excersise myself?
-Like if I do (15 breathstroke + 15 freestyle + 15 backstroke) X 1 is better?
+Now, I go to the pool 3 times a week, I do 40 lengths (around 25 mins), and I swim (9 freestyle + 1 breaststroke) X 4.
+The question is there a better way to exercise myself?
+If I do (15 breaststroke + 15 freestyle + 15 backstroke) X 1 is better?
 Any other combination?
 My main objective is to work out my chest and stomach.

-From the information you have given, it looks like you work hard in the swimming pool.
-I presume you are asking this question because you feel you are not getting the best from your swimming workout or that you are not seeing the results you want?
+From your information, it looks like you work hard in the swimming pool.
+I presume you are asking this question because you feel you are not getting the best from your swimming workout or not seeing the desired results.

-The key to getting the best out of regular exercise is variation and the biggest mistake most people make is doing the same exercise regime for too long.
-The result is that the workout is no longer a challenge; the body is not tested or taken out of its comfort zone which then leads to an exercise plateau and a lack of results.
+The key to getting the best out of regular exercise is variation, and the biggest mistake most people make is doing the same exercise regime for too long.
+The result is that the workout is no longer a challenge; the body is not tested or taken out of its comfort zone, leading to an exercise plateau and a lack of results.

 Note that this applies to exercise in general and not just to swimming.
-Swimming as you probably know is one of the best all round types of exercise as it works all muscle groups along with the cardiovascular system.
+Swimming, as you probably know, is one of the best all-round types of exercise as it works for all muscle groups and the cardiovascular system.

 You could even swim your 40 lengths alternating freestyle and breaststroke but do every freestyle length at maximum speed and use the breaststroke length as recovery, known as interval training.

-If you swim at the same speed constantly your swimming stamina and overall fitness level will also remain the same.
+If you constantly swim at the same speed, your swimming stamina and overall fitness level will remain the same.